Water Quality and Supply

 Chino Basin Desalter Authority (CDA)

-CDA is a Joint Exercise of Powers Agency formed between Jurupa Community Services District, the Santa Ana River Water Company, the Cities of Chino, Chino Hills, Norco and Ontario, Western Municipal Water District and the Inland Empire Utilities Agency.
+CDA is a Joint Exercise of Powers Authority formed between JCSD; the Santa Ana River Water Company; the Cities of Chino, Chino Hills, Norco and Ontario; Western Municipal Water District; and the Inland Empire Utilities Agency.
 The CDA treats groundwater extracted from the lower Chino Basin and distributes the drinking water to member agencies.
 Water that is delivered to our customers is from JCSD and CDA.

 How Water is Delivered to Your Home or Business

-Water is delivered to JCSD customers through a system of 403 miles of potable water lines that are buried under ground throughout the cities of Eastvale and Jurupa Valley.
-Learn more about JCSD’s water facilities by visiting JCSD Facilities
+Water is delivered to JCSD customers through a system of 459 miles of potable water lines that are buried underground throughout Eastvale and Jurupa Valley.
+Learn more about JCSD’s water facilities by visiting JCSD Facilities.